 The Group closely monitors the latest economic and business environment so as to formulate strategies to cope with these changes.
-The prevailing improving trend of commodity price coupled with the depletion of the Australian Dollar in comparison with the previous year augurs well.
-The Group is currently examining three business scenarios to commence mining and processing and when opportune would adopt prudent development strategies for profitability and to build its reserves.
+The prevailing improving trend of commodity price coupled with the depreciation of the Australian Dollar in comparison with the previous year augurs well.
+The Group is currently examining a business scenario to commence mining and processing and when opportune would adopt prudent development strategies for profitability and to build its reserves.